Code along video

 return prime_booleans

 Our function sieve_of_eratosthenes() is now complete, and we can turn to implementing cross_off_multiples().
 This function takes a list prime_booleans of boolean variables as input, along with an integer p.
 It returns the updated list after setting prime_booleans[k] equal to False for every index k that is both larger than p and a multiple of p.
-We provide the function signature and docstring below.
+We provide the function signature and docstring below, along with some parameter checking.

 def cross_off_multiples(prime_booleans: list[bool], p:int) -> list[bool]: